Non Profit LLC Operating Agreement: Everything You Need to Know

 - Select a name for your California non-profit.

-- California allows the adopting of a name if it is not too similar to a name already registered with the Secretary of State of California and as long as the name is not misleading to the public.
+- California allows the adoption of a name if it is not too similar to a name already registered with the Secretary of State of California and as long as the name is not misleading to the public.

 - It must not infringe on the trademark rights of another person.
 To check this, run a search at the U.S. Patent and Trademark website or use one of the search engines.
 You may want to confer with an attorney to ensure you are not infringing on the rights of another person and to protect your own rights from other parties.